aneova/GoogleMapsExmple/README.md

 # Taris

-This is test task from Taris company.
+This is the test task from the Taris company.
 Example of usage GoogleMaps inside Angulr app.
 You can see the project here https://map-example-b186e.web.app/